robertavaltorta/robertavaltorta.github.io/_publications/Anthropomorphism and health behavior.md

 ---
-title: "On the indirect link between virus anthropomorphism and health behavior"
+title: "On the indirect link between virus anthropomorphism and health behavior: Evidence from the pandemic"
 collection: publications
 category: manuscripts
 permalink: /publication/anthropomorphism and health behavior